-Our graduates boast 100% job offer rates, as well as 100% pass rates on the physical therapy board exam.
+Our graduates boast 100% job offer rates, as well as a more than 90% pass rates on the physical therapy board exam.
 A strong and active alumni network ensures that all department graduates will have extensive support during and after program completion.

 - Since 2006, LVC’s Physical Therapy Program has had full accreditation status from the Commission on Accreditation in Physical Therapy Education (CAPTE).

 - The physical therapy curriculum is based on the American Physical Therapy Association’s “A Normative Model of Physical Therapist Professional Education” and the “Guide to Physical Therapy Practice.”
 The programs follows the guidelines established by CAPTE.

 - In addition to pre-professional courses in biology, chemistry, physics, statistics, sociology, psychology, and English, there is a significant liberal arts component to the program.
 This comprehensive education makes our graduates great communicators and practitioners.